 This movement is a tour de force.
 It is very Modern and contains many sections of mild dissonance, atmospheric spaces and rhythmic intensity.

 The next movement is marked lento and again starts quietly.
-A solo violin is joined by a second, leading to a fugue-like mood.
+A solo violin is joined by a second, leading to a fugue-like feeling.
 There is very little from the ensemble until the cello begins to offer up supporting statements.
 A mild chaos briefly develops, only to descend back into a very dynamic section where the volume oscillates through differing melodic sections.
 The violin tone is so pure.
 Soft sections of strong melodies lead us to the end where chordal interjections gradually dissipate into nothing.

 The final movement opens with a strong rhythmic figure leading to an interesting chord.
 The music breaks into tempo with an excitement factor.
 A strongly harmonised melodic phrase leads to an ostinato figure in an ethnic scale.
 The violins are quite intense and there is a lot of energy.
 A solo violin passage is interrupted by a pizzicato cello which leads back into an abstract passage with the violin reaching into the high register.
 Gradually it descends and is joined by the ensemble.
 Now follows a short held violin note, very powerful, which develops into one of those abstract soundscapes.
 The end comes with a strong violin figure which fades out and it’s all over.